 Annual Membership fees for the next Calendar Year shall be proposed by the Management Committee to the Executive Committee for initial approval and at the Annual General Meeting for final approval.

-Annual fees become due for payment by each Member 30 days after receipt of the relevant invoice.
+Annual fees become due for payment by each Member within 30 days after receipt of the relevant invoice.

 For any new Member, the applicable fees will be calculated pro-rata to the period of Membership in that year.
+New Members joining in the last quarter of a Membership year will also need to pay the applicable fees for the following Membership year.

 3.3 Unpaid fees